Data security for the MESH API

 Supporting information

-If your product is new:
+If the product is new:

 See Connection Agreement: